SOM-Timer/som_timer_fe/README.md

 This application was created as our capstone project for the Front End Engineering program at the Turing School of Software & Design.

+Som Timer won 2nd place at [Turing's demo competition](https://www.linkedin.com/feed/update/urn:li:activity:6742110162330484736/) in November of 2020 as decided by a panel of industry judges and the Director of the Turing School.

 [Deployed Front End](https://som-timer.herokuapp.com/) | [Deployed Back End](https://som-timer-be.herokuapp.com/)

 ## Table of Contents